 No matter which operating system you're using, look at the Notification Area on the taskbar and right-click or tap and hold the OneDrive icon.
 You may need to click or tap on the small arrow next to the tray in order to see the hidden icons.
 Then, click Settings from the context menu.

-Once you have the Fetch option configured and your Windows 7, Windows 8 or Windows 10 computer is connected to the Internet, you can access all of your files from your OneDrive account.
+Once you have the Fetch option configured and your Windows 7, Windows 8 or Windows 10 computer or device is connected to the Internet, you can access all of your files from your OneDrive account.

-Now that you have the Fetch option configured in Windows 7, Windows 8 and even in Windows 10, you'll always be able to access the files you need, whether or not you remembered to store them in your OneDrive.
-While this may seem like a breach of security, the addition of the security code feature means that only someone with access to your OneDrive and your phone or email will be able to get into your files.
+Now that you have the Fetch option configured in Windows 7, Windows 8 and in Windows 10, you'll always be able to access the files you need, whether or not you remembered to store them in your OneDrive , as long as the computer with the files is turned on and connected to Internet .
+How to do you feel about this feature?
+It's undeniably useful, but does it make you nervous?
+Let us know in the comments below.